 - 'Housekeeping' or taking measures to ensure the clinician stays in good shape for the next patient.

 - 1994: 'The Doctor's Communication Handbook' by Peter Tate developed some of the themes from work with David Pendleton.
-Peter Tate is a recently retired GP and former Convenor of MRCGP examinations, who worked with David Pendleton:
+Peter Tate is a retired GP and former Convenor of MRCGP examinations, who worked with David Pendleton:

 - He was responsible for the introduction of a video module to MRCGP examinations in 1996.

 - This book emphasises the importance of the patient's agenda, particularly their ideas, concerns and expectations (ICE).

 - He outlines useful strategies and skills as well as succinctly reviewing how consultations have changed with the advent of the internet and availability of information.

 - 1997: Stewart and Roter from the Department of Health Policy and Management, the Johns Hopkins University School of Hygiene and Public Health analysed consultations between over 100 doctors and 500 patients, using audiotape.
 They outlined a gathering of information about the patient's problem along two parallel pathways, one following the illness framework (patient's agenda) and one following a disease framework (the doctor's agenda):

 - Patient's agenda, exploring ideas, concerns, expectations, feelings, thoughts and effects, culminating in an understanding of the patient's unique experience of the illness.